What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 • Frequency: Daily, ideally before bedtime

-9. Peppermint Tea Rinse (Best for Cooling Relief)
+9. Peppermint Tea Rinse (Best for Cooling Relief for Swollen Gums)

 • Mechanism: Menthol activates TRPM8 receptors (cold sensation)